Everybody Loves Raymond: Syndication

 On December 20, 1998, two Tribune Broadcasting stations, WPIX in New York and KTLA in Los Angeles, bought rights for syndication of Everybody Loves Raymond from Eyemark Entertainment; Variety reported Eyemark receiving a license fee of $90,000 to $100,000 per week and barter advertising of one-and-a-half minutes.
 Although Eyemark planned for the two stations to start the re-runs in fall 2000, it moved the date to fall 2001 to avoid competition with other sitcoms beginning off-network runs in 2000.
 The deal allowed the two stations to re-run the show for four-and-a-half years.
 On January 26, 1999, the cable channel TBS paid Everybody Loves Raymond distributor Eyemark Entertainment for four years of syndication rights of the show starting in the fall of 2004 until it was removed in 2021.

 From 2001 to 2016, Everybody Loves Raymond was in broadcast syndication on local stations in television markets across the United States.
 Currently the show can be seen on TV Land and IFC.
 It began airing on MeTV on October 13, 2025.
 In Canada, the show can be seen on CMT and DejaView.

 The show is still broadcast regularly in the United Kingdom.
 From 2000 to 2007, King World distributed the show for off-network syndication and Warner Bros.
 International Television handled international distribution.
 In 2007, CBS Television Distribution took over King World's distribution.
 CBS only owns American syndication rights; ancillary rights are controlled by HBO and Warner Bros.
 Television (WBIT distributes the series outside the United States in conjunction with HBO; while Warner Bros.
 Discovery Home Entertainment own DVD rights worldwide).
 The show aired every morning as a double bill on Channel 4 in the United Kingdom, as part of its Breakfast line up from 08:00-09:00, and, as of 2024 continues to be shown most weekday mornings until it was replaced by The King of Queens in September 2024.

 Everybody Loves Raymond also airs on Channel 4 & Comedy Central in the United Kingdom and in Australia on Network 10, on 10 Peach (a sub-channel of Network 10) and on Foxtel's Pay TV network TVH!TS previously called TV1 (formerly aired on FOX Classics).
 The show reruns in India on the channel Romedy Now.

+In the United States, the series is now available for reruns on free over the air broadcast network MeTV since October 2025.
+The last time the series was available for reruns on broadcast television networks were in late 2000s or very early 2010s.